-For her own original projects, Denise is especially drawn to stories that teach her about the evolution of a place or a person through food, and she is passionate about using these compelling tales to help others connect to unique locales.
+For her original projects, Denise is especially drawn to stories that teach her about the evolution of a place or a person through food, and she is passionate about using these compelling tales to help others connect to unique locales.
 While researching the restaurants featured in her visually rich book TABLES FROM THE RUBBLE, she learned about San Francisco’s Italian and Chinese immigrants, neighborhood development, and Prohibition history.
-She also learned some of the unique challenges faced by families who run businesses that span generations – as well as the stories behind different types of focaccia, raw-fish salad, Green Goddess salad dressing and bloater toast.
+She also learned some of the unique challenges faced by families who run businesses that span generations – as well as the stories behind focaccia, raw-fish salad, Green Goddess salad dressing and bloater toast.

 Oh, and she ate very well – though admittedly she hasn’t tried the bloater toast.
 Yet.

 Denise has been recognized with multiple awards for her design and art direction, and provided art direction and project management for two Pulitzer Prize-winning teams at The Seattle Times.
-She was also a Stanford University Knight Fellow in 2004-05.
+She was a Stanford University Knight Fellow in 2004-05.

 CHRISTOPHER CELLARS is a Founding Partner and Creative Strategist for Tandemvines Publishing.
 He is a self-confessed tech geek always looking for the next big trend – or toy – to play with.
 Chris spent 12 years in the retail book and music industry and literally placed thousands of books in people’s hands.
 He has spent another 15 years in educational development, making learning possible for everyone from tweens with robots to litigation lawyers with tight schedules.
 His specialties are operations, content development and bringing people together to achieve a vision.
-He currently is a Program Development Manager for the University of Washington.</nbsp&>
+He currently is a Director for the University of Washington’s Continuum College.